csound-plugins/risset-data/README.md

 * A plugin must include **at least one binary**. *risset* distributes only binaries so you need to build binaries and provide an URL from which the binary can be downloaded.
 A good place to put the binaries is as a release in the git repository of the plugin.
 * The url of a binary can point to the binary itself (a file with a .so, .dll or .dylib extension), or a .zip file.
-In this latter case, the binary needs to include an `extractpath` tag besides the url, pointing at the actual binary within the .zip structure, as in the example above
+In this latter case, the binary needs to include an `extractpath` tag besides the url, pointing at the actual binary within the .zip structure, as in the example above.
 * The `build_platform` tag is just for information to the user, indicating which platform was used to build the binary.
 * It is highly recommended to add one manual page per opcode.
 These will be indexed and used to build a global manual for all plugins defined within risset.
 Use this as a template: https://github.com/csound-plugins/csound-plugins/blob/master/src/else/doc/zeroarray.md
 * The doc folder with the manual pages for each opcode is declared as a relative